Interpreters and Translators interpret oral or sign language, or translate written text from one language into another.

 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Interpreters and Translators job description, Interpreters and Translators salary, Interpreters and Translators information, what is the job of an Interpreter and Translator like, pros and cons about Interpreters and Translators, colleges and universities for Interpreters and Translators, is Interpreters and Translators the right career for me, Quite Hard careers to get into, careers in Art, Entertainment and Sports
+Interpreters and Translators job description, Interpreters and Translators salary, Interpreters and Translators information, what is the job of an Interpreter and Translator like, pros and cons about Interpreters and Translators, colleges and universities for Interpreters and Translators, is Interpreters and Translators the right career for me, careers in Art, Entertainment and Sports